 Plan a luxury family holiday to South Africa 2023/2024

 South Africa is the perfect place to take the kids on a luxury family holiday.
 It’s teeming with experiences that will fill their heads with wonder, like horse rides through open country and sightings of the famous Big Five.

 A diverse itinerary

-This game reserve, like those mentioned below, is completely malaria-free.
-And with dedicated "Kids on Safari" activities organised by the children's co-ordinator as well as the chance to see all of the Big Five, Shamwari Riverdene Family Lodge is the perfect way for families to experience a safari.
+This private wildlife reserve, like those mentioned below, is completely malaria-free.
+And with dedicated "Kids on Safari" activities organised by the children's co-ordinator as well as the chance to see all of the Big Five, Shamwari Riverdene Family Lodge is the perfect place for families to experience a safari.
 For close-up experiences, you can also find the Animal Rehabilitation and Born Free Centres here on the reserve.
-There are a few other Abercrombie & Kent lodges in the area too; check out Eagles Crag and Sarili Lodge to get even deeper into the wilderness.

 Madikwe & Waterberg